Royal Greenhouses of Laeken: Present-day

-The Winter Garden at the palace in Laeken still serves as the setting for royal receptions.
+The Winter Garden at Laeken Palace still serves as the setting for royal receptions.
 Every year in the spring, the greenhouses are partially opened to the public for twenty days at the request of Leopold II.
 This tradition has been carried on by all monarchs who reigned after him.
 The greenhouses are also sometimes used today for contemporary art exhibits and displays, such as Alexandre Dang's The Dancing Solar Forget-Me-Not for the International Day of Missing Children (in cooperation with Child Focus) in 2010.

 Since 2021, a new heating system for the Royal Domain of Laeken has come into operation: the new network is directly connected to the Neder-Over-Heembeek incinerator via 4.5 km of underground pipes allowing the residual heat released by the incinerator to be exported to the Royal Domain and thus heat the greenhouses and buildings.

 Description

-The Royal Greenhouses of Laeken are among the major monuments of the 19th century in Belgium.
-They were built entirely in metal and glass, which represented a spectacular innovation for the time (as was the Crystal Palace in London).
-This complex takes on the appearance of a glass city set in a hilly landscape.
-It is characterised by monumental pavilions, glass domes, as well as wide galleries that run through the land like covered streets.
+The Royal Greenhouses of Laeken are among Belgium's major 19th-century monuments.
+They were built entirely in metal and glass, which represented a spectacular innovation for the time (as did the Crystal Palace in London).
+This immense complex, whose total floor surface is 2.5 ha, takes on the appearance of a glass city set in a hilly landscape.
+It is characterised by monumental pavilions, glass domes, as well as wide galleries that run through the grounds like covered streets.
 In the steel constructions, Balat introduced decorative motifs derived from plants and flowers.
-This formed a first step towards Art Nouveau architecture that was further developed by Victor Horta who served as an apprentice of Balat.
-The total floor surface of this immense complex is 2.5 ha.
+This formed a first step towards Art Nouveau architecture, a style that was further developed by Victor Horta, who served as an apprentice of Balat's.
 Approximately 800,000 L of fuel oil are needed each year to heat the buildings.

 Orangery

-The existing neoclassical Orangery from 1817–1819 by the architects Guislain-Joseph Henry and François Verly is connected to the Palace via the Theatre Greenhouse.
-The Dining Room Greenhouse is attached to it.
+The existing Orangery was built between 1817 and 1819 by the architects Guislain-Joseph Henry and François Verly on the orders of King William I of the Netherlands.
+A rectangular neoclassical building, 97 m long, 13 m wide, and 8 m high, it is connected to the palace via the Theatre Greenhouse.
+The Dining Room Greenhouse is also attached to it.
+It houses orange trees, a collection of laurels, rhododendrons, and camellias, as well as a bust of Leopold II by the sculptor Jef Lambeaux.